Man washing the windshield of his car

 Do deductibles work the same for all types of insurance claims?

-Some coverage could have a different type of deductible than your standard home insurance policy deductible.
+Not all deductibles are the same.
 For example, earthquake coverage has a percentage deductible.
 And that deductible applies separately to each coverage impacted.
-Note: Earthquake coverage is optional and not automatically included in your policy.
+(Note: Earthquake coverage is optional and not automatically included in your home insurance policy.)

-Here’s how earthquake deductibles apply when there is damage caused by an earthquake to the structure of your home and your personal property.
+Here’s how earthquake deductibles apply when there's damage caused by an earthquake to the structure of your home and your personal property.

 Earthquake deductibles for dwelling coverage